Frequently Asked Questions

 Yes, all science classes must have laboratory component with the exception of Kinesiology.

 My school’s developmental psychology course does not cover the lifespan.
 Will it fulfill the prerequisite?

 No. Students need an understanding of development from conception to death.
 Discuss with your advisor the possibility of other departments, such as education, offering this course.
 If there is a question, you may submit a copy of the course syllabus with your application.
-You may also take the psychology sequence, which is two courses in some institutions.
+You may also take the psychology sequence, which is two or three courses in some institutions.